ehc12345678/manager/readme/README.md

 ### One-on-ones

 We will meet for 30-45 minutes each week.
-How we spend this time is up to us: you have a say in what you want to get out of the discussion.
+How we spend this time is up to us: you tell me what you want to get out of the discussion.
+I will bring my feedback and cross team communication.
+My feedback aims to celebrate success and point out areas of improvement with specific examples from the time period since our last one-on-one.

 Our first one-on-one will be a way of getting to know each other.
-It ia helpful for me to know from the start what is important to you, career goals, things that motivate you, and get on your nerves.
+It is helpful for me to know from the start what is important to you, career goals, things that motivate you, and get on your nerves.

 Future one-on-ones will be less about status and more about what you